awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cw-alarm.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `InsufficientDataActions`  <a name="cfn-cloudwatch-alarms-insufficientdataactions"></a>
 The list of actions to execute when this alarm transitions into an INSUFFICIENT\_DATA state\.
 Specify each action as an Amazon Resource Number \(ARN\)\.
-Currently, the only actions supported are publishing to an Amazon SNS topic or an Auto Scaling policy\.
+Currently, the only supported actions are publishing to an Amazon SNS topic and publishing to an Auto Scaling policy\.
 *Required*: No
 *Type*: List of String values
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `MetricName`  <a name="cfn-cloudwatch-alarms-metricname"></a>
 The name of the metric associated with the alarm\.
-For more information about the metrics that you can specify, see [Amazon CloudWatch Namespaces, Dimensions, and Metrics Reference](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html) in the *Amazon CloudWatch User Guide*\.
+For more information about the metrics that you can specify, see [Amazon CloudWatch Namespaces, Dimensions, and Metrics Reference](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html) in the *Amazon CloudWatch User Guide*\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)